Aiming for a CIO or IT Director role?

 Created risk management profile on aging infrastructures for presentation to executives.

-Spearheaded creation of 5-year strategic roadmaps instrumental in executive team planning for IT; clearly conveyed replacement risks for end-of-life infrastructures.
+Spearheaded creation of 5-year strategic roadmaps instrumental in executive team planning for IT; built solid business case for end-of-life infrastructure replacements.

 3 – Show how technology has been used as a driver for the business.